-There are 420 students on W&L's law campus representing 45 states plus the District of Columbia and 10 foreign countries (Afghanistan, Canada, China, Israel, Italy, Jamaica, Nepal, South Korea, the United Kingdom, and Zimbabwe).
+There are 374 students on W&L's law campus representing 41 states, plus the District of Columbia and 16 foreign countries (China, Denmark, Ethiopia, Ireland, Israel, Italy, Jamaica, Liberia, Mexico, Nepal, Netherlands, Peru, Russia, South Korea, the United Kingdom, and Zimbabwe).

 The student-to-faculty ratio is 10.2:1.
 W&L School of Law has 35 full-time professors and 57 adjunct professors.
 Numerous visiting faculty, lecturers, and visiting practitioners complement our full-time and adjunct faculty.